Matsuda, Kanagawa: Climate

-Matsuda has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Matsuda has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Matsuda is 12.5 °C. The average annual rainfall is 2144 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.5 °C, and lowest in January, at around 1.6 °C.

 Demographics

-Per Japanese census data, the population of Matsuda peaked in around 1990 and has been declining since.
+Per Japanese census data, the population of Matsuda peaked around the year 1990 and has declined since.

 History

 During the Edo period area around present-day Matsuda was part of Odawara Domain in Sagami Province.
 After the Meiji Restoration, it became part of Ashigarakami District in Kanagawa Prefecture.
 On April 1, 1889 Ashikagakami District was administratively divided into several villages, including the villages of Yadoriki and Matsuda, with the establishment of the modern municipalities system.
 The growth of Matsuda was favored by the opening of Matsuda Station the same year, and it attained town status on April 1, 1909.
 Shin-Matsuda Station opened in 1927.
 On April 1, 1955, Yadoriki merged into Matsuda.
 A new town charter was promulgated in 1989, leading to the "Matsuda Plan 21" in the year 2001.